This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Ingredients

-• 1 lb lean ground turkey or lean protein of choice
+• 1 lb lean ground turkey, or lean protein of choice

 • 12 ounces turkey sausage

-• 24 ounces marinara sauce or low sugar pasta sauce of choice
+• 24 ounces marinara sauce, or low sugar pasta sauce of choice

 • 2 large eggs

-• 1/3 cup unsweetened almond milk
+• 1/3 cup unsweetened almond milk, or milk of choice

-• 3/4 cup Gluten Free Rolled Oats
+• 3/4 cup Gluten Free Rolled Oats, or regular rolled oats

 • 1 tablespoon Italian seasoning